cthompson165/pyAirplane/README.md

     print(str(round(time, 1)) + " seconds: " + str(round(rock.position(), 2)))
 ```

-The rock hits the ground after 4.7 seconds and is blown off course by a little over .8 meters.
+The rock hits the ground after about 4.7 seconds and is blown off course by a little over .8 meters.

 ## Kite
 fly_a_kite.py simulates flying a box kite.
 Use the left and right arrows to control the